 Likewise, if you're preparing a website or blogging for your company, you will require a systematic strategy to keep your information digestible for the Internet audience.
 The short of it, the Inverted Pyramid writing style is a practical instrument for churning out usable and useful information.
 In the fastest way possible too.

 Why Is Brevity Doubly a Must in Effective Business Writing?

 I don't know about you but it is very challenging for me to understand a commercial message when I don't at least have a grasp of the 5Ws involved beforehand.

 When you swarm me with tales of how satisfied your clients are, or sing accolades to yourself, yet have not clearly told me who you are or what your setup is, the only thing you accomplish is to confuse me.

 With confusion also comes skepticism.
 Very soon, I’d suspect you might be hiding something; just why aren't you telling me more about yourself?
 Why aren't you clear on what exactly you sell?

 It won’t be long before I trash your message.

-Applications in Graphic Design
+E. Applications in Graphic Design

 Your "opening" page lays the groundwork, addressing the 5Ws and 1H.
 Your subsequent pages or web sections then flesh out the message.
-This ensures that even if your client stops reading after the opening page, they would have still received the crux of your message.
+This ensures that even if your client stops reading after the opening page, they would still have received the crux of your message.

 © 2016 Ced Yong